iron-io/docs/mq/3/on-premise/index.md

 - **Redundant** - message data and queue metadata are replicated to multiple nodes, and the database can do snapshot backups..
 - **Simple to configure** - our [installation](/mq/3/on-premise/installation) takes
-a few minutes, and we also offer a 3-step installation process using [Terraform](https://terraform.io/).
+a few minutes, and we also offer a quick setup process using [Terraform](https://terraform.io/).

 # Getting Started